Paul J. Griffiths

-Paul J. Griffiths (born 1955) is an English-born American theologian.
+Paul J. Griffiths (born 1955) is an American theologian.
 He was the Warren Professor of Catholic Thought at Duke Divinity School.

 Life and career

 Griffiths was born in London, England, on 12 November 1955.
 Griffiths has held appointments at the University of Notre Dame, University of Illinois at Chicago, and the University of Chicago.
 A scholar of Augustine of Hippo, Griffiths' main interests and pursuits are philosophical theology and the philosophy of religion – particularly Christianity and Buddhism.
 He received a doctorate in Buddhist studies in 1983 from the University of Wisconsin–Madison, and his early works established him as one of the most incisive interpreters of Yogācāra Buddhist philosophy.
 His works on Buddhism include On Being Mindless (Lasalle, IL: Open Court, 1991) and On Being Buddha (Albany: SUNY Press, 1994).
 After converting from Anglicanism to Roman Catholicism and accepting the Schmitt Chair of Catholic Studies at UIC, he has largely given up his work in Buddhist studies.
 His recent books include: Problems of Religious Diversity (Oxford: Blackwell, 2001); Philosophy of Religion: A Reader (co-edited with Charles Taliaferro) (Oxford: Blackwell, 2003); and, Lying: An Augustinian Theology of Duplicity (Grand Rapids: Brazos Press, 2004).
 His latest book deals with curiositas and the nature of intellectual appetite; its title is: Intellectual Appetite: A Theological Grammar (Catholic University of America Press).
 According to the faculty pages at Duke Divinity School, Griffiths has published ten books as sole author and seven more as co-author or editor.